lokalized/lokalized-java/README.md

 }
 ```

-#### The Rules, Exercised
+### The Rules, Exercised

-Again, we keep the gender and plural logic out of our code entirely and leave rule processing to the translation configuration.
+Notice that we keep the gender and plural logic out of our code entirely and leave rule processing to the translation configuration.

 ```java
 // "Normal" translation